 Barnartt and Scotch conclude by giving special attention to the Rehabilitation Act of 1973, the 1988 Deaf President Now protest, and the Americans with Disabilities Act of 1990, focusing on how these landmark events affected their proponents.
 Disability Protests offers an entirely original sociological perspective on the emerging movement for deaf and disability rights.

-Sharon N. Barnartt is Professor and Chair of Sociology, Gallaudet University, Washington, DC.
+Sharon N. Barnartt is a professor and chair of Sociology at Gallaudet University.

-Richard Scotch is Professor of Sociology, Public Policy, and Political Economy, The University of Texas at Dallas, TX.
+Richard Scotch is a professor of Sociology, Public Policy, and Political Economy at The University of Texas at Dallas.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST